lucj/k8sapps/README.md

---- WIP ---

-This repo contains a couple of applications defined using the Helmfile format.
+This repo contains a couple of applications (more to be added) defined using the Helmfile format.
 It is mainly used for demo purposes to illustrate the *App of Apps* pattern with ArgoCD.

 ## Example

-The following command defines an ArgoCD application.
-This one contains other ArgoCD Application resources.
-Creating the below application will then trigger the creation of the other applications:
+The following command defines the yaml specification of an ArgoCD application:

 ```
 cat <<EOF | kubectl apply -f -